 Consider the time, place, and tone that would foster safety.
 Picture beginning with appreciation, moving to the need, and ending with a shared next step.
 Bring this to prayer, and ask the Spirit to guide your words and your listening.

-If this resonated, choose one gentle step today: set a ten-minute check-in, write a kind opening line for a needed talk, or pause to pray together.
+If these ideas help, choose one gentle step today: set a ten-minute check-in, write a kind opening line for a needed talk, or pause to pray together.
 Ask God to shape one conversation this week with grace, and trust that steady, Spirit-led words will nurture the unity your hearts long to share.

 Related: Scripture Writing Plan for Everyday Life: Build Steady Joy in God’s Word · Bible Journaling for Everyday Life: Slowing Down to Hear God’s Heart · Bible Verses About Strength for Everyday Struggles: Quiet Courage in Christ